GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/an-ilp-approach-for-entangled-tube-modeling-in-bin-picking/README.md

 consult('tubes.pl').
 ```

 Then, the training set is imported.
-This file contains the positive and negative examples for training:
+This file contains the background knowledge (ex: number of tubes in a test case), positive and negative examples for all the test cases used for training:
 ```
 consult('training_set.pl').
 ```